Love Your Data This Valentine's Day

 Why Is It Important To Back-Up Your Data?

-When it comes to securing your data, it’s important to remember that anything can happen.
+When it comes to securing your data, it’s important to remember that anything can happen and it's your responsibility to ensure it's looked after.
 Backing up your data means you can be fully protected against any harmful or damaging threats to your server.

 However, data could also be at significant risk if it’s only stored on a single internal server.
 By using hosted desktop as a back-up, you will have the added assurance that everything can be retrieved in a matter of moments, should your internal server go down.